 Van Eure is on to you.
-Eure, the owner of the Angus Barn in Raleigh, knows that some patrons are taking advantage of her restaurant’s generosity.
+Eure, the owner of The Angus Barn in Raleigh, knows that some patrons are taking advantage of her restaurant’s generosity.
 “Y’all,” she begins, which is her signal that she wants to make a point or tell a funny story.
 “We know some people are having 10 birthdays a year because they want a piece of pound cake.”

-Eure also saw customers enjoying one of the Angus Barn’s Christmas traditions — giving away gingerbread cookies — a bit too liberally.
+Eure also saw customers enjoying one of The Angus Barn’s Christmas traditions — giving away gingerbread cookies — a bit too liberally.
 Van’s father, Thad Eure Jr., came up with the idea of sharing gingerbread men during the holiday, but some guests liked the treats a little too much.
 To curb having legions of gingerbread men walking out the door, Van initiated a new Angus Barn tradition: elves.

-The elves, who are often children of Angus Barn staff members who volunteer to help, have a simple but important job description:
+The elves, who are often children of The Angus Barn staff members who volunteer to help, have a simple but important job description:

 1. Decorate the gingerbread men.

 That last one can be difficult to enforce.
 Like the time when Van found a pair of elf siblings engaged in a sisterly squabble one December evening.
 “Y’all, I walked into the lobby, and everyone was looking at something,” she says.
 “Two elves were hitting each other and crying.
 I said, ‘Elves don’t fight,’ and I took them by the hand and got them out of there.”

 Like the tradition of handing out cookies, the custom of putting up a Christmas tree in the restaurant was begun by Eure’s father, who partnered with Charlie Winston to open the original restaurant in 1960.
 In 1997, nearly 10 years after Van took over the family business, she and her sister, Shelley Eure Belk, took a holiday trip to a resort and were inspired by the Christmas decorations.